 Flora L. Williams, PhD, MDiv, RFC, author of The Shepherd's Guide through the Valley of Debt and Financial Change: A Comprehensive Manual for Financial Management, Counseling and Spiritual Guidance

-Rev. Dr. Flora L. Williams is Professor Emerita, Ordained Minister in the Church of the Brethren, Registered Financial Consultant, Church Musician, Wife, Mother of three, and three grandchildren.
+Rev. Dr. Flora L. Williams is Professor Emerita, Ordained Minister in the Church of the Brethren, Registered Financial Consultant, Church Musician, Wife, Mother of three, and four grandchildren.
 The faith journey is her most important venture.
 She credits accomplishments to the leading and energizing of the Holy Spirit.
 Her motto is to glorify God and serve others.
 She has served as university professor, accredited financial counselor, investment advisor, money coach, chaplain and interim/intern pastor.

 Her educational journey began at Manchester College and continued at Purdue University.
 After public school teaching for eight years, she taught for 32 years at Purdue University, the University of California at Davis, Jia Tong University in Shanghai, China, and the Viscosa Federal University in Brazil.
 After university retirement, she attended Bethany Theological Seminary earning the master of divinity degree.

 Flora has written 18 books on family economics, financial counseling and planning, one spiritual memoir, and a book of her poetry.
 She has written over 100 research articles and papers on quality of life, family economics, counseling, crisis intervention, and poverty issues.
 She started the major in financial counseling and planning at Purdue University.
 She founded and directed the financial advising clinic at Purdue, named "Outstanding Financial Counseling Center" in the United States in 2001.